FredHutch/NRE-Morphometry/README.md

 The analysis is launched using the `eteetsWrap()` function.

-`minimalBridge` is originally from the Adaptive Resolution Space repo with a bug fixed due to function depreciation.
+`minimalBridge` is originally found in the Adaptive Resolution Space repo.
+This is an updated version with a bug fixed due to function depreciation since R2022.